cmotc/android_porting_guidebook/07PartSeven/01PartSevenBasicKernelFix.md

 you port AOSP, CyanogenMod, Replicant, etc to your device\)how Linux systems were put together, and we learned to code, then we learned to code better, and administer software, and all kinds of cool stuff.
 It's in that spirit of Free Software, personal freedom, and ownership that this book is written.
+I would even go so far as to say that it attempts to continue in the spirit of Linux from Scratch, which has become a hacker rite-of-passage for many.
 There are hundreds of millions of potential enthusiasts who could extend the hardware and upstream support of the billions of devices produced and sold each year.
 These tiny computers, in the pockets of thousansds of people all over the world, are